-We cover a lot of topics here at VA Claims Insider, but sometimes it is important to get back to the basics like, “How to File a VA Claim for disability!”
+We cover a lot of topics here at VA Claims Insider, but sometimes it is important to get back to the basics like, “How to File a VA Claim for Disability!”

-There are many disabilities with different helpful information and tips exclusive to them, but the truth is there is still a foundation of filing a successful VA disability claim that will work for ANY disability.
+There are many disabilities with different helpful information and tips exclusive to them, but the truth is there is still a foundation for filing a successful VA disability claim that will work for ANY disability.

 So let’s talk about some essential items to consider when filing a VA disability claim.

 We frequently speak to clients who do not understand why the VA has not compensated them for the injuries they have reported.
 Many of them are a few years post-military service and have a long list of ailments they have reported to their local VA.